Last revised: February 2020

 Information we collect when we perform any other activities that form part of the operation of our business

 We may collect personal information when performing other activities that form part of the operation of our business, but which do not directly form part of providing professional services to our clients.
 For example, we might collect personal information from members of the public as part of undertaking surveys, research on current issues or as part of projects or initiatives we are conducting with other organisations.

 The types of information that we collect may vary depending on the nature of the activity.
 However, we will take reasonable steps to provide clear information about the nature of those activities and the purpose for which we are collecting your information.

-We may collect personal contact details from you when you use this Website.
+We may collect your personal contact details when you use this Website or when you attend a Deloitte event, or an event sponsored by Deloitte.
 For example, if you sign up to receive promotional materials, thought leadership or communications about services provided by us or other Deloitte member firms.

 Protecting children's privacy